esa/pagmo/doc/sphinx/tutorials/racing_individuals.rst

-.. _tutorial7:
+.. _racing_individuals:

 =======================================================================
-Tutorial 7: Racing the individuals in stochastic optimization problems
+Racing the individuals in stochastic optimization problems
 =======================================================================

 Background